3. Elaborate the YAML for the CIF, using ready-made files#

 Here, a forward simulation is the chosen mode for running the model.

-), the various available plugins are listed in the cheat-sheet.
+Available plugins for the mode class are listed in the cheat-sheet.

-The full description of the class mode gives access to arguments.
+The full description of the mode class lists all available arguments.

-For forward, there is no mandatory argument to specify but a few optional arguments can be used; the template yaml at the end of the page provides a full list of them.
+For forward, no mandatory argument is required, but several optional arguments are available; the template YAML at the end of that page provides a complete list.

 #####################